From Minor Repairs To Major Replacement

 For eco-conscious homeowners, white EPDM is generally the greener choice.

-White EPDM helps counter this by reflecting sunlight, which can lower roof temperatures and may indirectly reduce carbon emissions by decreasing the need for air conditioning.
+White EPDM: White EPDM helps counter this by reflecting sunlight, which can lower roof temperatures and may indirectly reduce carbon emissions by decreasing the need for air conditioning.
+For commercial buildings in urban environments, white EPDM can help combat the heat island effect by reflecting sunlight and reducing the surrounding environment’s temperature caused by buildings and pavement absorbing and re-emitting heat.

 Black vs. White EPDM: Building Suitability in Wisconsin

 In Wisconsin’s mixed climate, the choice between black and white EPDM depends on the building type and energy needs.
-Black EPDM suits warehouses, industrial facilities, and older commercial buildings where retaining heat during the cold winters is beneficial.
+Since heating costs are 3-5 times higher than cooling costs in this region, black EPDM suits warehouses, industrial facilities, and older commercial buildings where retaining heat during the cold winters is beneficial.
 It’s also a practical choice for structures with minimal cooling requirements.

-White EPDM, on the other hand, is ideal for offices, retail spaces, and buildings with high occupancy or large cooling demands.
+White EPDM, on the other hand, is ideal for commercial spaces such as offices, retail stores, or hospitals that require constant use of HVAC systems.
 Its reflective surface can reduce summer cooling costs, making it a smart option for energy-efficient commercial properties in warmer seasons.
+The large surface area maximizes the cooling effect, making it an excellent choice for flat-roofed commercial buildings looking to minimize energy usage during the summer months.

 The Bottom Line